ghc-proposals/ghc-proposals/new-proposal.rst

 Unresolved questions
 --------------------
-* Is the ``-Wexperimental-extension`` flag useful, even if it can “err” on the conservative side in older releases that happen to implement the stable semantics of a language extension before we decided it's stable?
+* Is the ``NoUnstableExtension`` extension useful, even if it can “err” on the conservative side in older releases that happen to implement the stable semantics of a language extension before we decided it's stable?

 Implementation Plan
 -------------------
 * Joachim will update the ghc-proposals procedural README to encompass this new variant of proposals.
 * Someone will have to include the description of what a stable extension is in the uses’s guide.
 * Someone will have to extend the user’s guide special mark-up for langauge extensions with new meta-data fields (status, and stable when).
-* Someone will have to implement ``-Wexperimental-extension``.
+* Someone will have to implement ``NoUnstableExtension``.